dpraul/democratic_ambisonics/README.md

 ## Goal

 Let the audience vote how they want a piece to sound!
-Audience members will use their phones to point where they want an instrument in a piece to come out in an ambisonics array.
-To so so, a piece must be exported so each instrument is in a single channel of a multichannel WAVE file.
-Thereafter, a web server communicates gyroscope data from the phones to give each person a vote on how the piece plays.
+Audience members will use their phones to point where they want a sound/instrument/channel to be spatialized in an ambisonics array.
+To do so, a piece must be exported so each sound/instrument is in a single channel of a multichannel WAVE file.
+Thereafter, a web server corresponds averaged gyroscope data from the phones to a Pure Data patch as it plays the piece.

+## Requirements

+ - Python 3.5 or 2.7
+ - Node (for NPM, to get Bower)
+ - Pure Data vanilla

 ## Setup